souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 case, it will be used to fetch the Bitcoin trading information as a JSON formatted file from [Bitstamp][bitstamp] API.

-If you would query it in a web browser, this is what you would see :
+If you query it in a web browser, this is what you will see :
 ![GetHTTP]({{ site.url}}/images/elk-tuning-nifi-btc-07-bitstampjsonapi.png)

 We are basically going to have [NiFi][nifi] do the same through the